paulowe/ml-lambda/README.md

 3. Clone this repo and change into the project `cd ml-lambda`
 4. Start docker container: `./start_docker.sh`

-### Training Data and the Model

-You will have to train and generate the serialized .pkl file yourself since it is large and cannot be uploaded to this repo.

-Ask me [Paul Owe](https://www.paulowe.com) for the training data as well if you are unable to automatically download from my icloud.

 ### Test lambda function locally

 Run the following command with this payload to test the model.
 You can test your function locally using serverless (only works when you have a valid `serverless.yml`):